 - proof of proficiency in English (either through a previous English language diploma, or an internationally recognized proficiency test - at least C1 level of the Common European Framework of Reference for Languages i.e. IELTS, IBT, TOEFL or Cambridge).

 Candidates possessing the relevant requirements, may opt for applying for one or more positions.
 If candidates apply for more than one position they can submit a single application through the online form, but they are required to submit one cover letter for each position.

 Please direct all enquiries about the application process described above here.
-Enquiries about research content must be sent to the relevant ESR supervisor(s) via email (see contact details in each vacancy on institutional website).
+Enquiries about research content must be sent to the relevant PhD supervisor(s) via email (see contact details in each vacancy on institutional website).